Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 Ro = characteristic spheromak radius

-Um = magnetic field energy density as a function of position;
+Up = magnetic field energy density as a function of position outside the spheromak wall;

 Lp = 2 Pi Ro